Dandruff is harmless, so you can treat it at home without a prescription.

 Brush your hair from your scalp down with steady, firm strokes.
-This will carry oil from your scalp, where it can cause dandruff, along the hair strands, where it will keep your hair shiny and healthy.
+This will carry the oil from your scalp, where the buildup of oil and skin cells can cause dandruff, along the hair strands, where it will keep your hair shiny and healthy.

 Not all dandruff shampoos are alike.
 Some have different active ingredients, such as:

 - Coal tar preparations (Denorex Therapeutic Protection, Neutrogena T/Gel, Scytera)

 - Pyrithione zinc (Selsun Blue for Itchy Dry Scalp, Neutrogena T/Gel Daily Control Dandruff Shampoo, Head & Shoulders)

 - Salicylic acid and sulfur (Sebex, Sebulex)

 - Selenium sulfide (Dandrex, Head & Shoulders Clinical Strength, Selsun)